 As we get older our bodies do not absorb vitamin b12 as they did before.
 Some people have malabsorption issues that cause them not to absorb vitamin b12 well in the first place.
 Lifestyle and activities can also deplete stores of vitamin b12.

-Vitamin B12 helps brain, nerve, and blood cell function, but the body doesn’t actually produce vitamin B12.
-The only B12 that the body gets is from external sources like animal based food and B12 supplements.
-This means that vegans are at an especially high risk for vitamin B12 deficiency.
+Vitamin B12 helps the brain, nerve, and blood cell function, but the body doesn’t actually produce vitamin B12.
+The only B12 that the body gets is from external sources like animal-based food and B12 supplements.
+This means that vegans are at especially high risk for vitamin B12 deficiency.
 Some symptoms of a vitamin B12 deficiency include weakness or lightheadedness, heart palpitations with short breath, constipation or diarrhea, numbness in parts of the body, trouble walking, loss of vision, sudden mood changes, and memory loss.

 Since vitamin D plays a major role in keeping bones strong, bone pain and muscle weakness are two of the signs of vitamin D deficiency.
 Other symptoms of vitamin D deficiency include fatigue, migraine headaches, difficulty sleeping, weight gain, depression and more.
 These low vitamin D symptoms occur in people that have vitamin D levels of less than 30 ng/ml.
-The optimal vitamin D levels per research is 70 ng/ml.
+The optimal vitamin D levels per research are 70 ng/ml.
 Individuals at risk of experiencing these low vitamin D levels and symptoms include people who don’t get enough natural sunlight on a daily basis.
 This includes the majority of all of us.
 People (like night shift workers) and people who are vegan are at a higher risk.
-Most of us are in doors for the majority of the day and apply sun screen when we are in the sun to avoid the risk of skin cancer.
+Most of us are indoors for the majority of the day and apply sunscreen when we are in the sun to avoid the risk of skin cancer.

-An important anti-oxidant that traps free radicals and helps repair our DNA and cells.
-This is depleted with bad lifestyle choices and unhealthy foods, drugs, medications and alcohol use.
+An important antioxidant that traps free radicals and helps repair our DNA and cells.
+This is depleted with bad lifestyle choices and unhealthy foods, drugs, medications, and alcohol use.